yenchenchou/Sentiment-Analysis-on-NBA-players-s-Twitter-aacount/README.md

-from nltk.stem.snowball import SnowballStemmer from nltk.stem import WordNetLemmatizer from nltk.corpus import stopwords from nltk.sentiment.vader import SentimentIntensityAnalyzer from nltk.sentiment.util import * from nltk import tokenize from tweepy import OAuthHandler
+from nltk.stem.snowball import SnowballStemmer from nltk.stem import WordNetLemmatizer from nltk.corpus import stopwords from vaderSentiment.vaderSentiment import SentimentIntensityAnalyzer from nltk.sentiment.util import * from nltk import tokenize from tweepy import OAuthHandler
 ```

 ## Processing Steps
-In the analysis, I will be using Python as the programming language and this topic will involve technics such as web scraping, and some simple natural language processing.
-The code is seperated in five parts and the main function of each part will be shown through the topics.
-More details will be illustrated in the functions.
+In the analysis, I will be using Python as the programming language and this topic will involve technics such as web scraping, clustering, data visualization, and natural language processing.

-### Part1 "Scraping Twitter Account from Web"
+### Part1 "Scraping Twitter Account from Web and Twitter"
-the first step to collect Twitter account from NBA players, we need to find a place it provides all of their twitter accounts.
-Also, we need a blog or website that defines the best player on each team.
-Luckily, I found the resource after a couple of minutes: basketball-reference.com and thesportster.com.
-Now someone may start to debate why those are the best players on each team but here we just use one of the examples website instead of any personal preferences.

-Here I implement requests and BeautifulSoup package from Python to extract the all NBA players’ name and their corresponding Twitter ID.
-The extracted data will be put into lists temporarily.

-### Part2 "Get basic data and tweets from the Twitter accounts"
-Now, here Twitter comes, we start to grab the tweet data according to the accounts we just got.
-But before things start, remember you should already have a Twitter developer account or you cannot proceed with the process.

-Note that the consumer_key, consumer_secret, access_token, and access_secret should be using your own token.
-Do not share with anyone!!
+* Get the top 10 players name from ESPN.com
+* Collect a list of NBA players' Twitter account and their name from reference.com, and match the top 10 players name and their Twitter
+* Scrap the matched players' stats on reference.com
+* Grab the players' tweets and their creation time of each tweet.

-### Part3 "Data Cleaning and Tokenization"
+### Part2 "Tweets Data Cleaning and Tokenization"
 In this section, we are going to clean the tweets since it contains unnecessary texts and implement three different tokenozing methods.
 The unnecessary texts include:
 * @’mention: Remove the “@username”(screen name in twitter) no matter it is from retweet or original tweet